Living with Lydia

-Living With Lydia (Chinese: 肥肥一家亲 in Hong Kong, 肥姐驾到 in Singapore) was a Singaporean TV sitcom that aired on MediaCorp Channel 5 from 2001 to 2005.
+Living with Lydia (Chinese: 肥姐驾到 in Singapore and 肥肥一家亲 in Hong Kong) was a Singaporean-Hong Kong sitcom created by Jennifer Tan and ran from 8 November 2001 to 8 February 2005.

-Overview
+Plot

-Starring the Chinese-born Hong Kong actress/comedian Lydia Shum as Lydia Lum, a popular Hong Kong restaurateur/caterer and widowed mother to two children – 14-year-old daughter Apple and 10-year-old son Jordan – are forced to find a new locale when her Dim Sum establishment is hit with a case of food poisoning after she hosted an event and is ordered by the authorities to close her business (she is labeled "Dim Sum killer" by her former patrons, even though she is unaware that someone falsely accused her so they could force her out of business).
+Lydia Lum/Lydia Woo, a popular Hong Kong restaurateur/caterer and widowed mother to two children – 14-year-old daughter Apple Lum and 10-year-old son Jordan Lum – are forced to relocate when her dim sum establishment is hit with a case of food poisoning after she hosted an event and is ordered by the authorities to close her business (she is labeled "dim sum killer" by her former patrons, even though she is unaware that someone falsely accused her so they could force her out of business).

 This new locale happens to be Singapore.
-This is because her late grandfather's best friend (referred to as Ah Gong) had written a will giving her half ownership of a house he had built thanks in part to his success in the seafood business – as well as the fact Ah Kong's life was saved decades before by Lydia's late grandfather.
+This is because her late paternal grandfather's best friend (referred to as Ong Ah Kong) had written a will giving her half-ownership of the semi detached house he had built thanks in part to his success in the seafood business – as well as the fact Ong Ah Kong's life was saved decades before by Lydia's late paternal grandfather.

-However, when she arrives at the house, it is already occupied by Ah Kong's grandson, Billy B. Ong (Billy Boy Ong), who Lydia calls "Billy Bong".
-Billy prides his rise to the top of the ladder on promoting the company's specialty: fish balls.
-The presence of Lydia does not sit well with Billy at first but he does give in because it might be the only way to get Lydia to give up her part of the house.
+However, when she arrives at the semi detached house, it is already occupied by Ong Ah Kong's paternal grandson Billy B. Ong (Billy Boy Ong), who Lydia calls "Billy Bong".
+Billy prides his rise to the top of the ladder on promoting his company's specialty, fishballs.
+The presence of Lydia does not sit well with Billy at first, but he does give in because it might be the only way to get Lydia to give up her part of the house.
 Additionally, her dim sum business brings in customers and clients for him.

-Other characters include Billy's 14-year-old son Max, an aspiring anime artist, and Rhonda Chieng, Billy's secretary who is trying to pursue Billy and sees Lydia's untimely arrival as a threat to her plans at winning Billy's heart, despite the fact that his wife, who ran out on him, would show up in the third season (Rhonda would later lose interest in Billy in the final season).
-Another is Sulaiman Yusof, a former stuntman who now works as the maintenance man in Billy's company.
+Other characters include Billy's 14-year-old son Max Ong, an aspiring anime artist and a Secondary 2 student, Ronda Chieng, Billy's assistant and secretary of Billy's owned fishball company who is trying to pursue Billy and sees Lydia's untimely arrival as a threat to her plans at winning Billy's heart, despite the fact that his wife Suzanne Ong, who ran out on him, shows up in the 3rd season.
+She would later eventually lose interest in Billy in the 4th and final season.
+Others include Sulaiman Yusof, a former stuntman and currently a maintenance man and blue-collar worker of Billy's company and Fruit Woo, an antique art dealer and Lydia's younger brother from Hong Kong.